Procedure: Higher degree by research - thesis by compilation and thesis by creative works

 - A senior author signs the declaration on behalf of the collaborating authors

 - The thesis may also include relevant appendices containing additional papers that are not related to the main thrust of the thesis, raw data, programs, questionnaires and other material as deemed appropriate for each discipline.

-- The thesis is otherwise formatted as per the Thesis in Standard Format Section in the Submission and Examination of HDR Theses Procedure, although journal formatting can be preserved for appropriate sections.
+- The thesis is otherwise formatted as per the Thesis in Standard Format Section in the Higher Degree by Research Submission and Examination of Theses Procedure, although journal formatting can be preserved for appropriate sections.

 - Students submitting by compilation will normally obtain endorsement from their supervisory panel about the format of their thesis more than 12 months prior to submission, and no later than 6 months prior to submission.

 - In considering the request the supervisory panel provides the student with discipline‐specific guidance on the appropriate quantity and quality of papers for submission as a thesis, as well as practical guidance about realistic peer‐review and publication timeframes in their discipline.

 - Subsequent to endorsement by the supervisory panel, submission of a thesis by compilation requires approval by the Delegated Authority.

 - The Delegated Authority may permit the approval of a thesis by compilation and the composition of that thesis later than 6 months prior to submission in exceptional circumstances.

 - Following submission of the thesis the standard ANU examination procedures will apply.